-Amplitude of Wave Wave Frequency Ratio of Tyr Type of of Wave Theoretical Instrument mate to Instru- Rac (Hz) Estimatea Sensitivity ^b ment Sensitivity Comment Sto Stochastic 10 -3 10 3 10^{-3} 10^{3} $ 6 \times 10^{-17} \\ 6 \times 10^{-23} $ $3 \times 10^{-14} \\ 10^{-17}$ 2×10^{-3} 6×10^{-6} Theoretical estimate is based on energy density of stochastic radiation equal to 1% that of "closure" density for universe; energy spectral density assumed to be uniformly distributed between zero and value of frequency indicated.
-Observations assumed to extend over this bandwidth and over time interval of 10 6 sec.
-Burst 08 t.
-10^{-4} 10^3 $\frac{10^{-15}}{10^{-21}}$ $10^{-13} \ 10^{-15}$ 10^{-2} 10^{-6} Theoretical estimate at each frequency is based on sources distributed over a volume large enough for estimated event rate to be one per year.
-Towest-frequency source is assumed to be for- mation of 10 8 solar mass black hole in center of galactic nucleus; highest-frequency source is assumed to be supernova collapse.
-"Duty cycle" of observations, ratio of event duration to mean time between events, was considered in objective of internation to the contract of the con Peri Periodic 10^{-4} 6×10 10^{-20} 3×10^{-27} $\frac{3 \times 10^{-15}}{3 \times 10^{-19}}$ $\begin{array}{c} 3\times 10^{-6} \\ 10^{-8} \end{array}$ Low-frequency source is binary-star system, i Boo; high-frequency source is Crab pulsar.
-Observations assumed to extend over 10 6 sec in both cases of 10 only to gravitational waves with dimensionless amplitude $h \sim 10^{-13}$ and only for observations of spacecraft very near the antisolar direction, where the disturbances from the solar wind are minimized.
-At present, the utility of this system for detecting gravitational waves is limited by its transponder, which can receive from the Earth only the relatively low radio frequency of 2.2 GHz; hence, the tracking signal is highly susceptible to plasma perturbations.
-Measurements near and far from solar opposition with the Doppler tracking system on the Viking and Voyager spacecraft have confirmed that plasma fluctuations in the interplanetary medium provide by far the main limitation on achievable sensitivity for detecting gravitational radiation.
-Methods to overcome this and other limitations are discussed later.

-^aIn many cases the actual amplitude could differ from the estimated value by several or more orders of magnitude.
+Type of Radiation Frequency of Wave (Hz) Amplitude of Wave Theoretical Estimate a Instrument Sensitivity b Ratio of Theoretical Esti- mate to Instru- ment Sensitivity Comment Stochastic 10 -3 10 6 × 10 -17 6 × 10 -23 3 × 10 -14 10 -17 2 × 10 -3 6 × 10 -6 Theoretical estimate is based on energy density of stochastic radiation equal to 1% that of "closure" density for universe; energy spectral density as- sumed to be uniformly distributed between zero and value of frequency indicated.
+Observations assumed to extend over this bandwidth and over time interval of 10 sec Burst 10 -4 10 10 -15 10 -21 10 -13 10 -15 10 -2 10 -6 Theoretical estimate at each frequency is based on sources distributed over a volume large enough for estimated event rate to be one per year.
+Lowest-frequency source is assumed to be for- mation of 10 solar mass black hole in center of galactic nucleus; highest-frequency source is assumed to be supernova collapse.
+"Duty cycle" of observations, ratio of event duration to mean time between events, was considered in calculation of instrument sensitivity Periodic 10 -4 6 × 10 $10^{-20}$ 3 × 10^{-27} $3 \times 10^{-15}$ $3 \times 10^{-19}$ 3 × 10 -6 10 -8 Low-frequency source is binary-star system, i Boo; high-frequency source is Crab pulsar.
+Observations assumed to extend over 10 sec in both cases aIn many cases the actual amplitude could differ from the estimated value by several or more orders of magnitude.
 For example, the entries for a stochastic background could be somewhat larger or many orders of magnitude smaller.

-^b Sensitivity as of early 1980, defined as a (power) signal-to-noise ratio of 10 or equivalent for low-duty-cycle observations.
+TABLE 2Gravitational Radiation: Sample Comparison between Estimated Strengths of Astrophysical Sources and PresentInstrument Sensitivity b Sensitivity as of early 1980, defined as a (power) signal-to-noise ratio of 10 or equivalent for low-duty-cycle observations.